IMPACT LIVE

 EVA - The Next Era of Esports Virtual Arenas

-We get a peek behind the curtain of EVA (Esports Virtual Arenas), a series of venues with free roam life-sized playgrounds and first person shooter games which truly combine sports with esports.
-Based in France with venues in France, Belgium, Germany, the USA, as it expands globally, EVA is a fascinating example of something truly unique in esports.
+We get a peek behind the curtain of EVA (Esports Virtual Arenas), arenas built around free-roam, 500sqm VR playgrounds and first person shooter games developed in-house which combine sports with esports.
+Based in France but with venues globally in Belgium, Germany, the USA, and more than 10 countries as it expands globally (100 locations expected by end 2026), EVA is a fascinating example of something unique in esports.

 Moderator